 Commercial cases.
 In commercial mortgage foreclosure cases, however, a lender/mortgagee may preserve the right to pursue a deficiency, because the federal rules and regulations outlined in GMAC Mortgage do not apply to business loans or commercial property.
 The parties to the DIL agreement can agree to virtually any terms, including whether, or to what extent, personal liability for any deficiency is being released.
 The point is that the issue of a full release (versus the right to pursue a deficiency) should be negotiated in advance and then clearly articulated in any settlement documents.
 A release is not automatic.

 GMAC Mortgage is a residential, not a commercial, case.
 The opinion does not provide that all DILs release a borrower from personal liability, and the precedent does not directly apply to an Indiana commercial mortgage foreclosure case.

-My practice includes the representation of parties in disputes arising out of loans.
-If you need assistance with a similar matter, please call me at 317-639-6151 or email me at firstname.lastname@example.org.
+I represent parties in loan-related litigation.
+If you need assistance with such a matter, please call me at 317-639-6151 or email me at firstname.lastname@example.org.
 Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.